blockfreight/go-bftx/README.md

 $ go install
 ```

-Then, you can just execute json-validator.
+Then, you can just type json-validator.
 That app will validate the input JSON file against the Blockfreight JSON structure.
 ```
 $ json-validator
 ```